-Shift-Left Testing Using Azure DevOps: Practical Guide
+Shift-Left Testing in Azure DevOps

 Shift-left testing means moving quality activities earlier in the development lifecycle — from after development to during and before it.
 In Azure DevOps, this is implemented through branch policies, PR test gates, early requirement reviews, and developer-accessible test feedback.